arg0s/arg0s.in/_posts/2014-05-14-running-efficient-meetings-at-your-startup.md

 * Discuss how last week went (brief)
 * Discuss plan for the week

 The objective of this meeting is to lay out the plan for the week ahead.
 We've been using [LeanKit](http://www.leankit.com) extensively, and use it to track everything.
-Ideally, we try to get LeanKit up to date coming in to the meeting so that the rough plan is in place and we need to mostly sync up to ensure we have a shared context.
+We try to get LeanKit up to date coming in to the meeting so that the rough plan is in place and we need to sync up just to ensure we have a shared context.

 ## Tuesday - The Compass